canopy-network/k8s-node-tester/go-scripts/genesis-generator/cmd/genesis/README.md

 2. At least one root chain has validators (for rootChainNode assignment)
 3. RepeatedIdentity assignment counts don't exceed available validators/delegators (committee-only creates NEW validators, so no limit)
 4. Committee IDs reference valid chain IDs
+5. **Each nested chain must have at least one validator assigned via `repeatedIdentityValidatorCount + validatorCount`** (for peerNode assignment)

 **peerNode Assignment:**
-- Validators with root chain identity: peerNode is themselves
+- Validators with root chain identity (repeatedIdentity or committee-only): peerNode is themselves
-- Validators without root chain identity: peerNode is assigned to repeatedIdentity validators if available, otherwise falls back to root chain validators
+- Validators without root chain identity: peerNode is assigned to repeatedIdentity or committee-only validators (never root chain validators)

 ### Delegators